Provismet/Gimme-That-Gimmick/README.md

 </div>

-Gimme That Gimmick is a fully server-sided mod that implements generational gimmicks and related items for Cobblemon.
+Gimme That Gimmick is a fully server-sided mod that implements generational gimmicks, related items, and data-driven form changes for Cobblemon.
 Note that the items are only implemented, GTG does not make any items obtainable through gameplay nor does it create the associated visuals.

 Gimme That Gimmick made specifically for Fabric servers and ports functionality from [Mega Showdown](https://github.com/yajatkaul/Mega_Showdown)